 Students process course registration with their academic advisors.
 Students meet with their academic advisors to evaluate their academic progress, select appropriate courses, and secure their places in the courses.
+Registration opens for students based on their current level.
+Students in the Academic Honors Program register first, followed by students at senior level (90+ completed hours), then students at junior level (60-89 completed hours), then students at sophomore level (30-59 completed hours), and finally students at freshman level (less than 30 completed hours).
 An Add/Drop form must be used to process any changes in a student's program once the semester begins.
 The form must be signed by the academic advisor and the instructors involved before the Registrar's Office can process it.